miraoto/github-jira-autolink/README.md

 # github-jira-autolink
-link to jira id in github commit comment
+The google chrome extension that generate linked to jira in github commit comment.

 ## Introduction
-This chrome extension need to set 'JIRA URL' and 'JIRA project code' that popup settings following.
+This extension need to set 'JIRA URL' and 'JIRA project code' that popup settings following.

 ## License
-This chrome extension is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This extension is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).